whatsapp

 For example, if you’re looking for the “best places to visit in Japan,” you’ll probably type that into Google instead of trying to guess URLs for travel websites.
 Search engines are brilliant because you do not have to know the exact URL.

 Which one is better, type web address or direct search?
 To answer this question, we need to clearly understand the core concept of these two.
-So, let us know more about the advantages of direct search or type the web address.
-It will help us identify which search option is faster and better.
+So, let us know more about the advantages and disadvantages of direct search, as it will help us identify which search option is faster and better.

 • Convenience: You don’t have to memorize the URLs of websites.
 Just type in what you are looking for, such as Amazon, News Today, etc.